GOP aims fire at Gaetz after McCarthy ouster

 McCarthy, during remarks following Tuesday’s vote, said Gaetz’s effort was “personal” and “all about getting attention” from the press.

 Eight Republicans, led by Gaetz, voted with all Democrats in the chamber to boot McCarthy, bringing the final tally to 216-210.
-It was the first time since 1910 that the House voted on a “motion to vacate the chair” and the first time the motion has succeeded.
+It was the first time since 1910 that the House voted on a “motion to vacate the chair” and the first time such a motion has succeeded.

-Rep. Mike Lawler (R-N.Y.) — who on Tuesday said he would have hit Gaetz “square between the eyes” with the Speaker’s gavel — echoed Bacon’s sentiment Wednesday, saying he believes the Florida Republican should be kicked out of the conference.
+Rep. Mike Lawler (R-N.Y.) — who said Tuesday that he would have hit Gaetz “square between the eyes” with the Speaker’s gavel — echoed Bacon’s sentiment Wednesday, saying he believes the Florida Republican should be kicked out of the conference.

 Punchbowl News reported Wednesday night that Lawler said he is considering offering a motion to expel Gaetz from the group.